genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 than the cuttoff 0.01, so they will be ignored.

-This tool is based on the `Seqtk`_ tool and uses Phred algorithm to pick out the reqions of higest quality.
+This tool is based on the `Seqtk`_ tool and uses Phred algorithm to pick out the reqions of highest quality.

 .. _Seqtk: https://github.com/lh3/seqtk